If you find this site helpful please click "like" here...

 - I have had many tv show music placements and you can too.
 I started getting my songs and instrumentals into a music production library about ten years ago.

-- Amazon music and itunes can sell your songs if you join a digital distribution company.
-You can sell on itunes or sell music online in a number of different ways, but tunecore and songcast are very e
+- Sell my music online by joining a digital distribution company.
+You can sell songs online and sell your music online in a number of different ways, but tunecore and songcast are very e

 - Video Game Musicians